ming71/rotate-yolov3/README.md

   I will upload the complete executable code as soon as I return to school in September (if lucky).

 ## In the end
 There is no need or time to maintain the codebase to reproduce the previous performance.
-If you are interested in this work, you are welcome to fix the bugs in this codebase.
-If there is a need, models trained with good performance last year are available.
+If you are interested in this work, you are welcome to fix the bugs in this codebase, and the trained models are available [here](https://pan.baidu.com/s/1EXhyGSiuUIPnkZ7cwpfCbQ) with extracted code `5noq` .
 I'll reimplement the rotation yolov4 or yolov5 if time permitting  in the future.